Pineapple Maru Tribute Home

 crew upon Ainsworth's departure from the Honolulu while she was docked at Manus.

-The conversation between the two sailors in lower right is: "Admiral Pug may
+Conversation between the two sailors in lower right: "Admiral Pug may

 be a sun downer at times, but when I'm fightin' I choose to do it with him!"